stellar/js-stellar-sdk/docs/reference/examples.md

 // Transactions require a valid sequence number that is specific to this account.
-// We can fetch the current sequence number for the source account from Horizon. server.loadAccount(sourcePublicKey) .then(function(account) {
+// We can fetch the current sequence number for the source account from Horizon. var account = await server.loadAccount(sourcePublicKey);

+// Right now, there's one `StellarSdk.Fees` function that fetches the base fee.
+// In the future, we'll have functions that are smarter about suggesting fees,
+// e.g.: `fetchCheapFee`, `fetchAverageFee`, `fetchPriorityFee`, etc.
+var fee = await StellarSdk.Fees.fetchBaseFee();

-    var transaction = new StellarSdk.TransactionBuilder(account)
+var transaction = new StellarSdk.TransactionBuilder(account, { fee })
   // Add a payment operation to the transaction .addOperation(StellarSdk.Operation.payment({
     destination: receiverPublicKey,
     // The term native asset refers to lumens
     asset: StellarSdk.Asset.native(),
     // Specify 350.1234567 lumens.
 Lumens are divisible to seven digits past
     // the decimal.
 They are represented in JS Stellar SDK in string format
     // to avoid errors from the use of the JavaScript Number data structure.
     amount: '350.1234567',
   }))
   // Make this transaction valid for the next 30 seconds only .setTimeout(30)
   // Uncomment to add a memo (https://www.stellar.org/developers/learn/concepts/transactions.html)
   // .addMemo(StellarSdk.Memo.text('Hello world!'))
   .build();

 // Sign this transaction with the secret key
 // NOTE: signing is transaction is network specific.
 Test network transactions
 // won't work in the public network.
 To switch networks, use the Network object
 // as explained above (look for StellarSdk.Network). transaction.sign(sourceKeypair);

 // Let's see the XDR (encoded in base64) of the transaction we just built console.log(transaction.toEnvelope().toXDR('base64'));

 // Submit the transaction to the Horizon server.
 The Horizon server will then
-    // submit the transaction into the network for us. server.submitTransaction(transaction)
+// submit the transaction into the network for us. try {
-      .then(function(transactionResult) {
+  const transactionResult = await server.submitTransaction(transaction);
   console.log(JSON.stringify(transactionResult, null, 2));
   console.log('\nSuccess!
 View the transaction at: ');
   console.log(transactionResult._links.transaction.href);
-      })
-      .catch(function(err) {
+} catch (e) {
   console.log('An error has occured:');
-        console.log(err);
-      });
-  })
-  .catch(function(e) {
-    console.error(e);
-  });
+  console.log(e);
+}
 ```

 ## Loading an account's transaction history